Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 Great Mother, it was all so ludicrously macho it should have put her off immediately, and yet here she was, unable to rip her eyes off of his unreal body and the tangled network of hairline scars covering every inch of him.
 There were so *many,* it was so…so…

 She snapped back to the moment and regained her wits, and affected a slightly aloof tone.
-“Daar, is that your idea of impressing a female?”
+"Daar, is that your idea of impressing a female?"

-“Well *yeah,* I’m still a ‘Back!”
+"Well *yeah,* I’m still a ‘Back!"
 He moved so fast he was *instantly* all-but-pressed against her, and snuffled suggestively at her neck.
-“Y’know, ‘ya smell like ‘ya liked it…mebbe ‘ya want I should show ‘ya more?”
+"Y’know, ‘ya smell like ‘ya liked it…mebbe ‘ya want I should show ‘ya more?"
 She caught a full whiff of his musk, then.
 It was even more potent than his body was powerful, so utterly and completely *male* it was making her dizzy.

 He again spun away and resumed his posing, this time even harder.
 The look on his face could not possibly be any more playful or friendly…or more aggressive…or so completely smug.
 He was being a complete ass, knew it, knew *she* knew it, and did so anyway out of sheer bravado.
 With literally any other male it would have been unforgivable hubris, but with *him…*

 She flicked an ear at him despite her racing heart, and found within herself the capacity for some playful banter.
-“Impressive, certainly…a bit crude though, don’t you think?”
+"Impressive, certainly…a bit crude though, don’t you think?"

 The Great Father chittered in that chest-shakingly deep voice of his.
-“Maybe rude an’ crude is what ‘ya need in ‘yer life!
-Would ‘ya rather I bore ‘ya with my terrible poetry instead?”
+"Maybe rude an’ crude is what ‘ya need in ‘yer life!
+Would ‘ya rather I bore ‘ya with my terrible poetry instead?"

 There was a twinkle in his lively eyes, there.
 Very few males could bear *any* self-deprecation in a female’s presence, but *his* personal confidence was clearly so supreme, it didn’t matter.